 Secure Partition Manager (SPM) subsystem - Added support for nRF5340 peripherals in non-secure applications.

 bl_bootlibrary - Disabled clock interrupts before booting the application.
-This change fixes an issue where the Immutable bootloader sample would not be able to boot a Zephyr application on the nRF5340 SoC.
+This change fixes an issue where the nRF Secure Immutable Bootloader sample would not be able to boot a Zephyr application on the nRF5340 SoC.

 Front-end module (FEM)¶